All jobs have potential costs associated with them:

 - Plan your meals each week!
 This curbs the impulse to eat out, helps you use up leftovers, and allows you the time to incorporate pantry and freezer items you may have forgotten about.

 This list is far from exhaustive.
 The library is full of books on this topic, and there on many websites dedicated to helping people retain more of their hard earned money.

-I know I’ve mentioned it before, but Dave Ramsey offers great financial advice that is prudent for the economic times we are going through.
 If you’re working (an outside job) but desire to stay home, calculate how much your financial gain really is after your job related expenses, to see if it might be just as profitable to stay home and “earn” money by saving in certain areas of your budget.